biogk/inducable-defense/readme.md

+# 0.3.1 The last model was wrong
+Even though you do not induce a defence, you pay a cost since you grow as your self.

 # 0.3 A Improved model with poisson distribution

 The previous poisson model is not biologically sensitive.
 Thus I created a model from scratch, but referring Frank(1998).